omarbenites/meta-programming-in-r/chapters/05_manipulation_of_expressions.md

 }
 ```

-For multiplication we can simplify cases where the multiplication involves zero or one, but otherwise the function looks very similar to what we have seen before:
+For multiplication, we can simplify cases where the multiplication involves zero or one, but otherwise, the function looks very similar to what we have seen before:

 ```{r}
 simplify_multiplication <- function(f, g) {